CyrilleB79/charInfo/README.md

 ## Notes

-* This addon provides also a script to display directly the review cursor character information.
+* This add-on provides also a script to display directly the review cursor character information.
 This script has no default gesture assigned.
 If you feel unconfortable with the four press gesture, you may assign to it a gesture in NVDA's input gesture dialog ("Text review" category).
 * The provided information is in english since it is part of Unicode norm.
-If a local translation exists for this addon, the information is also provided alongside with english.
+If a local translation exists for this add-on, the information is also provided alongside with english.
 * The CLDR name (Unicode Common Locale Data Repository) is only supported with NVDA 2019.1 and above.